haowulab/haowulab.github.io/index.md

 under the guidances of professors
 <a href="http://rafalab.github.io/">Rafael Irizarry</a> and
 <a href="http://www.biostat.jhsph.edu/~hji">Hongkai Ji</a>.
-I become an associate professor (with tenure) in September 2016.
+I became an associate professor (with tenure) in September 2016.
 <p>
 [ <a href="pages/bio.html">Hao Wu's short biography</a> ]  [ <a href="assets/wu-cv.pdf">CV in pdf</a> ]
 [ <a href="https://www.sph.emory.edu/faculty/profile/#!HWU30">My official Emory RSPH page</a>]